ibm-cloud-docs/vpc/pps-publish.md

 If a Private Path service is not published, it cannot be accessed outside of the account.
 {: important}

+Publishing allows any account to request access to to the Private Path service.
+Once unpublished, access will again be restricted to the account that created the Private Path service.

+For an unpublish request to succeed, any existing access from other accounts must first be revoked.
+To learn more, see [Revoking an account's access to a Private Path service](/docs/vpc?topic=vpc-pps-ui-revoke-account&interface=ui).

 You can publish and unpublish an {{site.data.keyword.cloud}} Private Path service using the UI, CLI, or API.

 ## Publishing a Private Path service in the UI